 The first step is to call us and discuss what you need.
 (Click here to download the Information Pack.)
 We need to find out about your business, processes, services, number of staff, and then we can provide you with the audit program and fees that will suit your business.
 (Click here to download the Application Form).
 If you are happy with that then we sign you up and send you a Welcome Pack, which includes a heap of information including a Self-Assessment Checklist.

-The Hard Part (the audit)The hard part is actually the easy part.
+The hard part is actually the easy part.
 The onsite audit is an opportunity for you to show what you have achieved.
 Preparing for the audit can be hard - it can take time and effort to get things right.
 We are here to help if you need (but we can't do it for you of course).
 The audit is in 2 stages - stage 1 is a review of your business to assess the scope and readiness for certification; stage 2 is interviews and observations.
-We keep you informed throughout the process and provide you our recommendations and reports.
+We keep you informed throughout the process and provide you with our recommendations and reports.
 Once approved you get to show the certificate and include the certification logos on your materials.

 To make sure your management system is maintained we conduct regular surveillance audits.
 The frequency of these audits depends on how well your system is maintained as well as the size and structure of your business.
 After 3 years we do a re-certification audit.

-Standards (JAS-ANZ Accredited)AS/NZS ISO 9001 - Quality Management Systems
+- AS/NZS ISO 9001 - Quality Management Systems

-AS/NZS 4801 - Occupational Heath Management Systems
+- AS/NZS 4801 - Occupational Health and Safety Management Systems

-AS/NZS ISO 14001 - Enviromental Management Systems
+- AS/NZS ISO 14001 - Environmental Management Systems

-Standards (non-JAS-ANZ Accredited)People and Talent Engagement Standard
+- Talent Engagement Standard

-RCSA Service Delivery Standard
+- RCSA Service Delivery Standard

-NSW Health Standard for Locums
+- NSW Health Standard for Locums

 Certex will not knowingly allow anyone to perform a role in its certification activities where a potential conflict of interest exists or where any circumstances exist which may impact on impartiality.